tianshengs/tianshengs.github.io/projects/DarAnalysis.md

 **c.Editing the Leaflet HTML page**

-Finally, once the Leaflet had been downloaded, I modified the inde.html file to change the symbology and content of my leaflet map.
+Finally, once the Leaflet had been downloaded, I modified the index.html file to change the symbology and content of my leaflet map.
+Specifically:
+  1. Change the `map.attributioncontrol.SetPrefix` function to include my name and a link to my GitHub page.
+I also added appropriate credit for all layers.
+  1. Changed the styles and names of each vector layer, pop-up content and legend to better reflect their meaning.
+  1. Added a scale bar at the end of the document.
+  1. Customized the initial map extent for a better initial map extent.

 ### Result
 Here is the final [Leaflet map](../dsmmap/index.html) of the hotel accessibility of Dar es Salaam.
 The darker the subward, the higher its density